Chile

 VHF:

-Vessels bound for Chilean port should send ETA 24 hours in advance to the Port Captain
+Vessels bound for Chilean ports should send ETA 24 hours in advance to the Port Captain

 via the nearest Coast Radio Station.